EuroPy/EuroPy/README.md

 - `@minimum_functionality()`

 ### Custom Test Decorators
 While we believe these decorators should be comprehensive we have provided two ways in which you can add your own custom label to the test reports.
-For the examples below we will be adding a custom "end_to_end" testing label to our testing function.
+For the examples below we will be adding a custom "end-to-end" testing label to our testing function.

 - Using the  generic `@test()` decorator you can provide a custom string label
     ```python